BALASARVAN12/BUILDING-AN-EMAIL-CLIENT-USING-PYTHON/README.md

 Implemented the Python Client Email Application Using SMTP(SIMPLE MAIL TRANSFER PROTOCOL) AND CSV(COMMA SEPARATED VALUE)

-Reading a mails from a file
+Reading mail from a file

 sending bulk emails at a time